DJMare/express_http_RequestAndResponse_UsingReqBody/README.md

 2. If you fill out the key to be 'character' and

-3. The value to be an 'character'
+3. The value to be a 'character'

-4. When send is clicked, it will then push that 'character' into the array.
+4. When send is clicked, it will then push that 'character' into the array

 ![add character simulating using the form in Postman](https://user-images.githubusercontent.com/35668707/67613378-a3974900-f761-11e9-8332-0e719e224130.JPG)